microsoft/pxt-calliope/docs/projects/fireflies.md

 ### "and every time the clock “strikes twelve”, it flashes."

-So we need a [forever](/reference/basic/forever) loop to increment the clock.
+We can use a [forever](/reference/basic/forever) loop to repeat code that increments the clock.
-When the clock reaches "noon" (let's pick 8), we turn on the screen breifly.
+When the clock reaches "noon" (let's pick `8`), we turn on the screen breifly (by using the game score animation)

 ```block
 // the clock ticker